KhalGH/_VirtualPlates-WotLK/README.md

 - Prioritized sorting for the target nameplate.

 ## Extended Features
-- Support for modern nameplate APIs and Events, with fallbacks when unavailable.
+- Support for modern nameplate APIs and Events.
 - Improved nameplate scanning and handling.
 - Nameplate scaling is now based on distance to the player (instead of the camera).
 - Optional distance text displayed on nameplates (`/vpdist`).